 Did you worry about gaining weight when you quit smoking?
 A lot of people do worry, and for good reason.
 Smokers who quit gain more than 11 pounds on average in the first year after their last cigarettes.

 But an academic article by an international group of health researchers suggests that vaping might be a way for smokers to avoid that problem.
-The commentary, titled “Could Vaping be a New Weapon in the Battle of the Bulge?”, was just published in the journal Nicotine & Tobacco Research.
+The commentary, titled “Could Vaping be a New Weapon in the Battle of the Bulge?”, was published in the December 2017 journal for Nicotine & Tobacco Research.

 How do nicotine and flavors help?